Mc-Zen/htstabilizer/README.md

-# Short Quantum Circuits Python library
+# Hardware-Tailored Stabilizer Circuits Python library

 This library provides
 - *hardware-tailored* quantum Clifford circuits for **stabilizer state preparation** or **measurement** as well as